babusekaran/KarateDemo/README.md

 iOS: (would need approx 6GiB of network data)<br>

 Download and install xcode 9 or above from https://developer.apple.com/download/ <br>
-need a apple developer id you can use you appleid for this.<br>
+need a apple developer id you can use your apple id for this.<br>

 `xcrun simctl list device`<br>
 `appium-doctor`